My Diagnosis Journey: A Decade with HIV

 The moment I was diagnosed I was filled with uncertainty, doubt, fear, and shame.
 I felt the emotional and life-altering weight of receiving this type of news and wanted to bury it so deep inside of me that no one would ever find it.

 Even though I wanted to hide, I felt a greater need to learn more about what my diagnosis meant and learn all that I could about what this virus would do to my body.
-I learned very quickly that I was alone, not because of lack of resources or community but because I was scared to share my story and be vulnerable.
+I learned very quickly that I felt alone, not because of a lack of resources or community but because I was scared to share my story and be vulnerable.

 Year 2 to 4 (2016 – 2018)

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Year 5 to 7 (2019 – 2021)

-I acknowledged that when I was first diagnosed, I had a great support system of gay men but did not have many individuals who were already living with HIV who I could talk with.
+I acknowledged that when I was first diagnosed, I had a great support system of gay men, but did not have many individuals who were already living with HIV who I could talk with.
 During this time, I decided to start my own group for men living with HIV and took it upon myself to build a support system for those who may have been diagnosed after me.

-Year 8 and 9 (2022 – 2023)
+Year 8 to 10 (2022 – 2024)

 After a few years in the field of public health I not only graduated but worked my way up to supervising staff who implement HIV prevention and education programs.
 I developed a strong support system of professionals who have asked me to speak about my story and what it means to be living with HIV.